fredlund/JavaErlang/README.md

 Values can be explicitely type cast using the notation `{Type,Value}`.
 For example, `{short,5}`, `{char,$a}`, `{{array,char,1},"Hello World"}`.
-For constructing arrays it is however better use a tuple to enumerate the elements of the array, as is done in the two-dimensional array:
+For constructing arrays it is however better to use a tuple to enumerate the elements of the array, as is done in the two-dimensional array:
 `{{array,'int',2},{{1},{2}}}`.
 Using a list risks causing JInterface to interprete that list as an Erlang